bford5/crumbit/README.md

-# Crumbit - A Modern Fullstack Reddit Clone For Foodies
+# crumbit - A Modern Fullstack Reddit Clone For Foodies

 Built with the Next.js App Router, TypeScript & Tailwind